catc/react-timekeeper/README.md

 }
 ```

-#### `displayDoneButton` (bool)
-Whether or not to display "Done" button on bottom of component.
-Also need to pass in a `onDoneButtonClick` function.

 #### `onDoneClick` (function)
-Function that is called when "Done" button is clicked.
-Useful for triggering some action on the parent component, like closing the timepicker.
+Displays the "Done" button and calls function when button is clicked.
+Useful for triggering some action on the parent component, like closing the timepicker

 #### `switchToMinuteOnHourSelect` (bool)
 Changes clock unit from hour to minute after selecting an hour.
 Exists mainly to provides a better user experience.